top of page

 Cowlitz trail and RR overlay.jpg

-Overlay map showing Cowlitz Trail (yellow line) running through Bar Holdings.
-Map courtesy of David Welch.
+Overlay map showing Cowlitz Trail (yellow line) running through Bar Holdings, near the Olympia & Tenino Railroad (blue line).
+Map created by David Welch and Robin Baker.

-The concept design shows a whole lotta pavement.
+The BAR Holdings' concept design shows a whole lotta pavement.

-February 17, 2023, Olympian article, courtesy Mike Brewer, with added markups
+February 17, 2023, Olympian article, photo from Mike Brewer, with added markups by Ronda Larson Kramer

 Habitat Connectivity